NMFC Codes & Freight Classification

 Density

 Freight density is a measurement of how much space cargo takes up as well as how tightly packed it is relative to its size.
 This measurement is calculated by taking the cargo's total cubic feet and dividing by the weight of the cargo.
-The result gives you the freight's density, measured in pounds per cubic foot.
+The result gives the freight's density, measured in pounds per cubic foot.

 • Nuts and bolts